sporti1703/appdev-partner-technical-forum/app-2-cloud/README.md

 - **Database** Cloud Service's **administrator username**.
 Typically it is *system* if you have not changed.
 - **Database** Cloud Service's **administrator password**.
 Password you provided during Database Cloud Service instance creation.
 If you used the cloud tool and have not changed the default value in `environment.properties` then it is *Welcome_1*.
 - **SSH private key file**.
 Private key belongs to the Database Cloud Service.
 If you have followed the [preparation guide](preparation.md) guide the file name must be *pk.openssh* and the location is the `/u01/content/cloud-native-devops-workshop/cloud-utils` folder.
 If you have different name and location then provide that path and file name.
+For the pre-provisioned Database Cloud Service the passphrase is: *weblogic*
 - **Database** Cloud Service's public **IP address**.
 The public IP address of the instance to access to the service's VM.
 See next step to determine.
 - **Pluggable database name** is optional.
 In case Oracle Database Cloud Service the **default** is *PDB1* which will be used.
 If your instance has different name please specify.